Choosing what foreign language to learn is one of the critical decisions you’ll make in your life. So, how do you decide what’s right for you?

 These are questions you need to answer if you want to be successful in your language learning.

-All human beings are capable of love, but two elements of love keep you moving and motivated when you dive deeply into a particular object of focus.
+All human beings can love, but two elements of love keep you moving and motivated when you dive deeply into a particular object of focus.

 These two elements are passion and interest, without which love cannot exist.